Equity in Education: A Guide To Supporting Your Disadvantaged Students

 • Personalize learning to student interests

-Equity in education is essential for ensuring all students, regardless of their backgrounds, have fair and equal access to high-quality learning and appropriate support.
+Educational equity means ensuring all students, regardless of their backgrounds, have fair and equal access to high-quality learning and appropriate support.

-Equity is not a classroom or school hour problem.
+Equity is not a classroom setting or school hour problem.
 Schools need to consider policies, initiatives, and interventions involving the community.
 Reach out to stakeholders and see how they are willing to support the great teaching and learning happening on campus.

 What does equity in education mean?

-Equity in education means providing all students with support and resources they need to have a fair opportunity to be successful in their education journey.
-It takes the student as they are, takes into consideration any outside factors that may factor into their success, and provides whatever it takes to allow students to perform at their highest level.
+Equity in education means providing all students with the support and resources they need to have a fair opportunity to be successful in their education journey.
+It takes the students as they are, takes into consideration any outside factors that may factor into their success, and provides whatever it takes to allow students to perform at their highest level.

 What is an example of equity in a classroom?

-An example of equity in the classroom would be providing additional academic support, such as additional math tools or graphic organizers, for a student who needed them.
+An example of equity in the classroom would be providing additional academic support, such as additional math tools or graphic organizers, for a student who needs them.
 It can also be an Individualized Education Plan (IEP) for special education students.

 What is the equity theory of education?